cakephp/docs/en/controllers/components.rst

 Component Callbacks
 ===================

 Components also offer a few request life-cycle callbacks that allow them to augment the request cycle.
-See the base :ref:`component-api` for more information on the callbacks components offer.
+See the base :ref:`component-api` and :doc:`/core-libraries/events` for more information on the callbacks components offer.

 Creating a Component
 ====================